ConfD-Developer/gnmi-tests/README.md

 # gNMI Telemetry testing tool

+gNMI is becoming the network management protocol of choice for Model-Driven Telemetry.
+Regardless how well the gNMI Specifications may have been defined, there will still be requirements in it that are open for interpretation.
+To ensure consistency in gNMI telemetry server implementations between vendors and products, interoperability testing will help to identify areas of the implementations that are incompliant with the gNMI Specifications.

-This project is intended as a tool to help with automation testing of a telemetry capabilities of target device.
+This project is intended as a tool to help with automated testing of the telemetry capabilities of target devices.
-It uses a [Robot Framework](https://robotframework.org/) (a generic open source automation framework) to implement range of test suites and test cases.
+It uses a [Robot Framework](https://robotframework.org/) (a generic open source automation framework) to implement a range of test suites and test cases.
 These try to identify capabilities of a device to service typical telemetry related gNMI requests.

 ## Requirements